Planning-Inspectorate/osom-guide/src/the-executive-team.md

 ## Review and analyse fitness data & maps

-The executive reviews and analyses fitness data published by services, and Wardley Maps of each service produced by their Service Managers.
+The OCDIO reviews and analyses fitness data published by services, and Wardley Maps of each service produced by their Service Managers.
 The fitness data is used to understand the performance of the service: is it meeting the needs of the users as intended?

 The fitness data from services should also be considered in relation to other services too.
 For example, in a hypothetical service network for an e-commerce website, the cost of hardware infrastructure per customer transaction could only be derived from aggregating fitness data from multiple services.
 It is up to the executive to determine the aggregations they consider to be important.